 Bainbridge Under 40 honors and celebrates emerging professionals in Bainbridge and Decatur County.
 Ideal candidates are successful in their professions and passionate about community.
 Bainbridge Under 40 celebrates young professionals who have distinguished themselves in their respective industries and who, through their stewardship, are helping create a stronger, healthier community and region.

 The individuals nominated will receive an application via email.
-This application will be due on May 10th, 2019.
+This application will be due on Friday, December 4, 2020.
 Applications will be reviewed by a selection committee and determine finalists from each of the below categories.
 These finalists will make up the final slate of nominees for the Young Professional of the Year Award.
-Award category finalists will be notified on May 17, 2019.
-Finalist will be invited to the 94th Annual Awards Celebration on June 13th, 2019 where the The Bainbridge Under 40 Young Professional of the Year winner will be announced.
+Award category finalists will be notified.
+Finalist will be invited to the 95th Annual Awards Celebration on January 21, 2021 where the The Bainbridge Under 40 Young Professional of the Year winner will be announced.

 Architecture, Engineering, and Construction – Roles include, but are not limited to architects, interior designers, general contractors, engineers and landscape architects.